ryanwilsond/belte/docs/Buckle.md

 the program is run immediately.
 There are three different methods in which the program can be run, and the compiler automatically picks the most optimal method based on the size of the input.

-If the input is short, the code is sent to the interpreter.
-The interpreter compiles the code chunk by chunk (which is not always equivalent to a single line unlike many interpreters) and evaluates those chunks before moving on to the next chunk.
-Because of this, runtime performance is slow because the compiler is constantly being called after each chunk.
-There is no pause before the program starts executing.

-If the input is medium in length, the code is compiled and then ran using the evaluator.
+If the input is short to medium in length, the code is compiled and then ran using the evaluator.
 The runtime performance is better than interpreting, but still not as fast as traditional compilation because the code is not sent to an independent executable before running.
 However, unlike interpreting, the compiler compiles the entire input before evaluating.
 This causes the error checking is equivalent to if you were to compile to an executable.
 Because the compiler is ran before evaluating, there is a pause before the program starts executing unlike interpreting.